(No ratings)

 Dr. Marc E. Rothenberg, PhD, MD has received 324 research payments totaling $9,958,567.

-Dr. Marc Rothenberg practices pediatric allergy & immunology in Cincinnati, OH.
-His areas of clinical interest consist of asthma and food allergy.
-He is affiliated with Cincinnati Children's.
-Dr. Rothenberg graduated from Harvard Medical School.
-For his professional training, Dr. Rothenberg completed a residency program at Children's Hospital Boston.
+Dr. Marc Rothenberg is a specialist in pediatric allergy & immunology.
+He works in Cincinnati, OH.
+Areas of expertise for Dr. Rothenberg include asthma and food allergy.
+He is professionally affiliated with Cincinnati Children's.
+He studied medicine at Harvard Medical School.
+For his residency, Dr. Rothenberg trained at Children's Hospital Boston.